-The organosulfur compounds present in Garlicon stimulate enzymatic secretions in a natural way, favoring digestibility and absorption of nutrients, promoting maximum development of the intestinal epithelium.
+The organosulphur compounds present in Garlicon naturally stimulate enzymatic secretions, favoring the digestibility and absorption of nutrients and promoting maximum development of the intestinal epithelium.

 Fig.1.
-The intestinal microvilli of broilers whose diet was supplemented with Garlicon are higher and wider than those of chickens that consumed control diet (Peinado et al., 2012).
+Intestinal microvilli of broilers fed a diet supplemented with Garlicon are higher and wider than those of chickens fed a control diet (Peinado et al., 2012).

 Fig. 2.
-Garlicon thiosulphonates improve productive yields in broilers in the first 21 days of life (Peinado et al., 2012).
+Garlicon thiosulfonates improve broiler production in the first 21 days of life (Peinado et al., 2012).

-The increase of the absorption surface of the intestinal microvilli allows the intestinal mucosa to reach its maximum development potential, obtaining the maximum performance of the feed and protecting the animal from the entrance of possible pathogens.
+Increasing the absorptive surface of the intestinal microvilli allows the intestinal mucosa to reach its maximum development potential, obtaining the maximum performance of the feed and protecting the animal from the entry of possible pathogens.

-In adverse conditions, Garlicon helps to avoid a decrease in production.
+In unfavorable conditions, Garlicon helps to prevent a drop in production.

-Garlicon can be used on all types of poultry (broilers, turkeys and laying hens).
+Garlicon can be used in all types of poultry (broilers, turkeys and layers).
 Administration at low doses throughout the production cycle allows changes at the histological level that improve production rates.

 Fig. 3.
-Animals infected with Eimeria oocysts whose diet was supplemented with Garlicon had a growth similar to that of healthy chickens and higher than infected animals that did not take Garlicon (Kim et al., 2012).
+Animals infected with Eimeria oocysts whose diet was supplemented with Garlicon had growth similar to that of healthy chickens and higher than that of infected animals that did not receive Garlicon (Kim et al., 2012).

-Fig. 4 Field study carried out in a commercial farm with 24,000 turkeys.
-The addition of Garlicon to the drinking water decreased the mortality rate and reduced the conversion rate (CI), obtaining more favorable values by extending the time of use in the production cycle.
+Fig. 4 Field study carried out on a commercial farm with 24,000 turkeys.
+The addition of Garlicon to the drinking water reduced the mortality rate and the conversion rate (CI), obtaining more favorable values by extending the time of use in the production cycle.

-The benefits of Garlicon in improving nutrient absorption are reflected in the size and number of eggs and in a better utilisation of mineral correctors, reducing the number of broken eggs.
-In addition, the improved consistency of the faeces reduces the number of dirty eggs.
+The benefits of Garlicon in improving nutrient absorption are reflected in the size and number of eggs and in better utilization of mineral correctors, reducing the number of broken eggs.
+In addition, the improved fecal consistency reduces the number of dirty eggs.

 Fig. 6.
-Effect of Garlicon addition in the feed of laying hens for 4 weeks in which a progressive increase in egg weight was observed in the birds that consumed Garlicon
+Effect of adding Garlicon to the diet of laying hens for 4 weeks, during which a progressive increase in egg weight was observed in birds consuming Garlicon.